MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/wificx-message-structure.md

 # WiFiCx message structure

+WiFiCx command messages are based off of the previous WDI model commands.

-All WiFi command messages must start with a [**WDI\_MESSAGE\_HEADER**](/windows-hardware/drivers/ddi/dot11wificxintf/ns-dot11wificxintf-wdi_message_header) structure.
+All Wi-Fi command messages must start with a [**WDI\_MESSAGE\_HEADER**](/windows-hardware/drivers/ddi/dot11wificxintf/ns-dot11wificxintf-wdi_message_header) structure.
 The command header is followed by zero or more type-length-value (TLV) structures.

-The command message IDs defined for messages sent from the host to the Wi-Fi device are documented in [WiFiCx Task OIDs], [WiFiCx Property OIDs], and [WiFiCx status indications].
+The command message IDs defined for messages sent from the host to the Wi-Fi device are documented in [WiFiCx Task OIDs](oid-wdi-task-change-operation-mode.md), [WiFiCx Property OIDs](oid-wdi-abort-task.md), and [WiFiCx status indications](ndis-status-wdi-indication-action-frame-received.md).

 ## TLVs